garrett-sutton/garrett-sutton.github.io/_drafts/paris-2024.md

 used for mass.
 There was a chapel behind the main altar where mass was held.
 As with many of the churches that we saw in France, the level of detail at this scale and age is hard to imagine.
+The Marian chapel in particular was breathtaking.
 For a small mass that I didn't understand, it was beautiful too.
 They sang Gregorian chants, and I could understand a few points of that because it was in Latin rather than French.
 I largely don't understand Latin, but